michaelinwords/nextjs-smartcontract-lottery-fcc/README.md

 -   versions of JS: backend JS is a little different than frontend JS; imports work with front end, while require statements do not

 ## Commands:
--   yarn run dev -- starts a server and runs our app; click on the provided url (example: localhost:3000) to see site
+-   yarn dev OR yarn run dev -- starts a server and runs our app; click on the provided url (example: localhost:3000) to see site

 ## Fixing errors:
 -